 Use the Web UI to verify the versions of the upgraded firmware modules.
 You could also use an SNMP GET to the MIB II sysDescr OID.
 In the command line interface, use the about command.

 Rack PDU Access Problems

-For problems that persist or are not described here, contact Schneider Electric Customer Care at www.schneider-electric.com.
+For problems that persist or are not described here, contact APC by Schneider Electric Customer Care at www.apc.com.